 Another refreshing smoked eggplant salad from southern Turkey, Antakya, this time with garlic yoghurt and mint.
 It goes very well with grilled meats, or just with some nice crusty bread as an appetizer.
 If you can cook the eggplants over open fire or on stove top, eggplants get a delicious, smoky flavor.

 Preparation time: 10 minutes Cooking time: 45 minutes

-1 medium eggplant (aubergine)
+1 large or 2 medium eggplant (aubergine)

 1 garlic clove, finely chopped

 About 200 ml/ 7 fl oz/1 cup plain yoghurt

 15 ml/ 1 tablespoon extra virgin olive oil

 Salt and freshly ground black pepper to taste